0xKernelPanic/rm-fr-notes/02_Security_Notes/Red_Team/Reconnaissance/Active/IMAP_POP3.md

 - **Security Compliance:** Organizations may configure IMAP/POP3 to comply with data retention policies.

 ## Dangerous Settings
-Configuration options that were improperly configured could allow us to obtain more information, such as debugging the executed commands on the service or logging in as anonymous, similar to the FTP service.
-Most companies use third-party email providers such as Google, Microsoft, and many others.
-However, some companies still use their own mail servers for many different reasons.
-One of these reasons is to maintain the privacy that they want to keep in their own hands.
-Many configuration mistakes can be made by administrators, which in the worst cases will allow us to read all the emails sent and received, which may even contain confidential or sensitive information.
-Some of these configuration options include:

 | **Setting**               | **Description**                                                                           |
 | ------------------------- | ----------------------------------------------------------------------------------------- |